bennadel/git-cheat-sheet/README.md

 git checkout master

 # List all of the local branches that have NOT YET been merged into `master`.
-# This command will be relative the branch you currently have checked-out.
+# This command will be relative the branch you have checked-out.
 git branch --no-merged
 ```